delaskar/building_small_rust_projects/README.md

 3. ### The Compress Shattered
     Compress Shattered is a simple Rust command-line tool for compressing files with the zlib library.

+4. ### Flappy Dragon
+    This is a simple implementation of the Flappy Dragon game, created using the Rust programming language and the "Hands on Rust" book.

 ### How to Build and Run
 To build and run a project, navigate to the project directory and run the following command: